jwcmitchell/playbook_famous_phonegap/intro_to_famous/gotchas.md

     this.someView.add(SlightlyInFrontMod).add(this.someView.Surface);
     this.someView.add(this.anotherSurfaceThatWillBeBehind);

-Avoid using the CSS `z-index` property, it'll just cause problems with your Transforms.
+AVOID using the CSS `z-index` property, it'll just cause problems with your Transforms.